stanfordnlp/CoreNLP/_pages/coref.md

 * **Neural:** Most accurate but slow neural-network-based coreference resolution for English and Chinese.

-(We briefly also had a fourth *hybrid* or *hcoref* system, but it is no longer supported and models are no longer provided in current releases.)
+(We briefly also had a fourth **hybrid** or **hcoref** system, but it is no longer supported and models are no longer provided in current releases.)

 The following table gives an overview of the system performances.

 * The F1 scores are on the [CoNLL 2012](http://conll.cemantix.org/2012/introduction.html) evaluation data.
 Numbers are lower than reported in the associated [papers](#citing-stanford-coreference) because these models are designed for general-purpose use, not getting a high CoNLL score (see [Running on CoNLL 2012](#running-on-conll-2012)).

 * The speed measurements show the average time for processing a document in the CoNLL 2012 test set using a 2013 Macbook Pro with a 2.4 GHz Intel Core i7 processor.
-Preprocessing speed measures the time required for POS tagging, syntax parsing, mention detection, etc. while coref speed refers to the time spent by the coreference system.
+Preprocessing speed measures the time required for POS tagging, syntax parsing, mention detection, etc., while coref speed refers to the time spent by the coreference system.

 | System | Language | Preprocessing Time | Coref Time | Total Time | F1 Score |